MattLatt/GDAL_2.1.x_VC/README.md

 		this is the gdalinfo code provided by gdal (in the app folder of the source package) in a "windows console" workspace statically linked to GDAL 2.1.0

-	* The 3rdpart folder contain the library not provided internally by GDAL and necessary for some format I choosed to add (OSM, ECW...).
+	* The 3rdpart folder contain the libraries not provided internally by GDAL and necessary for some format I choosed to add (OSM, ECW...).
 For now it contain the libexpat (linlked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically) and libsqlite3.12 amalgamation included in the GDAL workspaces.

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.0.lib (more than 650 MB),